danimtz/RendererGoBrrr/README.md

 # SoftwareRendererGoBrrr
-Writing a software renderer to get an understanding of how 3D computer graphics and low level graphic API such as OpenGL, DirectX and VUlkan work at a very basic level.
+Writing a software renderer to get an understanding of how 3D computer graphics and low level graphic API such as OpenGL, DirectX and Vulkan work at a very basic level.
 The renderer uses SDL2 for hardware abstraction and stbimage for image loading, the rest of the engine has been written from scratch for learning purposes.
 -Build system using premake soon to be added

 ## **CURRENT FEATURES**